krypted/swiftfuzztools/README.md

 • buff Xcode Project: A full xcode project (w/ swift package) to send the stream

+• executable binaries: Stand-alone executables that can run from the above projects

 • badchars: ascii characters known to break code/stream execution

 • portscan1: Swift-based port scanner built using SwiftSocket (not yet completed)